Death: Buddhism

 In Buddhist doctrine and practice, death plays an important role.
 Awareness of death motivated Prince Siddhartha to strive to find the "deathless" and finally attain enlightenment.
 In Buddhist doctrine, death functions as a reminder of the value of having been born as a human being.
-Being reborn as a human being is considered the only state in which one can attain enlightenment.
+Rebirth as a human being is considered the only state in which one can attain enlightenment.
 Therefore, death helps remind oneself that one should not take life for granted.
 The belief in rebirth among Buddhists does not necessarily remove death anxiety since all existence in the cycle of rebirth is considered filled with suffering, and being reborn many times does not necessarily mean that one progresses.

 Death is part of several key Buddhist tenets, such as the Four Noble Truths and dependent origination.

 Christianity

-While there are different sects of Christianity with different branches of belief.
-The overarching ideology on death grows from the knowledge of the afterlife.
-Meaning after death, the individual will undergo a separation from mortality to immortality; their soul leaves the body entering a realm of spirits.
+While there are different sects of Christianity with different branches of belief, the overarching ideology on death grows from the knowledge of the afterlife.
+After death, the individual will undergo a separation from mortality to immortality; their soul leaves the body, entering a realm of spirits.
 Following this separation of body and spirit (death), resurrection will occur.
 Representing the same transformation Jesus Christ embodied after his body was placed in the tomb for three days, each person's body will be resurrected, reuniting the spirit and body in a perfect form.
 This process allows the individual's soul to withstand death and transform into life after death.